 New Sounds and Philip Glass Ensemble Highlights

-Philip is bringing to Big Sur three amazing young talents to perform their own new compositions: Timo Andreas on Piano (2015), Claire Chase on Flute, and Pauchi Saskai on Violin, combined with the Philip Glass Ensemble performing many of our major works from the last 40 years.
+Philip is bringing to Carmel three amazing young talents to perform their own new compositions: Timo Andres on Piano (2015), Claire Chase on Flute, and Pauchi Sasaki on Violin and Electronics, combined with the Philip Glass Ensemble performing many of our major works from the last 40 years.

 TUESDAY, OCTOBER 3